od41/keeper/README.md

 ## Overview

-Keeper is a stability pool built for the Canto blockchain.
-In addition to providing capital efficient access to the stablecoins, it also acts as protection for your perpetual positions on Cadence.
+Keeper is a lending protocol that provides flexible access to capital in a pinch.
+In addition to that, it also serves as "insurance" to trading positions on leveraged trading platforms e.g [Cadence Protocol](https://www.cadenceprotocol.io/).

 ## Features

-- Stable coin liquidity
-- Yield when you deposit NOTE
+1. **Borrowers**: deposit CANTO and receive NOTE backed stable kUSD
+2. **Stability providers**: deposit kUSD to earn yield.
+OR Deposit NOTE to earn yield in the fees from lenders.
+Yield in the form of CANTO from liquidated slips.
+3. **Stakers**: earn rewards that are paid out in NOTE and CANTO which are gotten from issuance, redemption and protection fees.
+4. **Traders**: avoid liquidations on external platforms or borrow from existing cadence positions to add margin and increase leverage.

 ## Installation